snipercup/wip-ai-dungeon-mods/README.md

 * `$State` - To describe important and changing state for any of these previous entries.

 ### Director
-Adds a single State0Engine entry type, `$Direction`, that dynamically injects its text into the Author's Note when it matches text in the action history.
+Adds a single State-Engine entry type, `$Direction`, that dynamically injects its text into the Author's Note when it matches text in the action history.

+### Total Recall
+Adds a single State-Engine entry type.
+This entry type is dynamically generated and not generated from a world-info entry.
+It re-implements the Memory Look-back feature of vanilla AI Dungeon, but uses the powers of the Stemming module to perform the lookup with a TF-IDF search.

+It basically works by searching the history from 50 to 150 actions into the past, and if the match is strong enough, it will associate implicitly.
+The score of the match is influenced by how strongly it matches the latest action's text.

+It is actually fairly unlikely to trigger, as the recalled action must exceed a threshold based on how unique the latest action is in order to associate and then actually be selected for inclusion into the context.

 ### Context-Mode
 A system for providing different ways to assemble the context sent to the AI.
 It does nothing on its own.